ten-protocol/go-ten/design/fast_finality.md

 `y`, `z` and `w` are configurable per network.

+### Discovery of rollups

-The nodes scan incoming blocks to retrieve this rollup.
-They validate the received rollup by:
+Nodes scan incoming L1 blocks for new rollups.
+They validate each new rollup by:

 * Checking that it is produced by the designated sequencer
 * Checking that it contains all the light batches since the last rollup